steidinger/locale-calendar-plugin/readme.markdown

 A single calendar situation can check for the following conditions:
 - a calendar contains an appointment
 - the appointment's title does not contain one of a list of words
+- the appointment's title contains one of a list of words
 - the appointment has already started or starts in 5 or 10 minutes
+- the appointment does not span the whole day